ElijahAlford765/products-crud/README.md

 https://www.figma.com/board/jONsLeoygMJVgI00UeBrjd/Untitled?node-id=0-1&t=iP9pfEBiqTTPMGJ9-1

-Design Choices: Why you chose your frontend framework, backend structure, and database schema becuase that what use shown in class and that im most comfulbem with
+Design Decisions: I choose my frontend framework, backend structure, and database schema since they are what we used in class and I feel most comfortable with them.
+Difficulties: not just getting the external API to function, but also rem=nder.com
-Challenges: get=ting the external api to work but also rem=nder.com Learning Outcomes: What i  learned about full-stack development and deployment that thers alot that comes with it but you can really bring your ideas to life.
+Learning Outcomes: I discovered that full-stack development and deployment come with many challenges, yet you can truly realize your ideas.
 Future Work: would rine the UI and Render feature